Major League Baseball on television: 2017–present: Internet streaming comes of age

+On February 20, 2025, Major League Baseball and ESPN exercised a mutual opt-out on their seven-year deal that would have ended in 2028.
+In November of that year, MLB announced a restructured deal with ESPN, in addition to deals with NBC and Netflix.
+Under the deals, ESPN would retain a package of midweek games on its linear television services, including Thursday night games following the All-Star Break, would assume responsibility for the MLB.tv package, and add local streaming rights to teams under the MLB Local Media umbrella.
+NBC would assume Sunday Night Baseball, Sunday morning broadcasts that formerly aired on Roku, and the Wild Card games that had formerly aired on ESPN, while Netflix gained rights to the Home Run Derby and the opening night of the MLB season.

 Regional broadcasters

 Major League Baseball games not broadcast exclusively by its national media partners are televised by local broadcast stations and regional sports networks, which present sports programming of interest to their respective region.
-Most MLB broadcasters are members of chains such as NBC Sports Regional Networks, Bally Sports, and AT&T SportsNet, although several teams are broadcast by regional networks that are independent of these chains.
+Some MLB broadcasters are members of chains such as NBC Sports Regional Networks and FanDuel Sports Network, and some teams' regional networks are independent of these chains.
+Beginning in 2023, MLB has been directly responsible for the production and distribution of several teams' regional broadcasts via its MLB Local Media division.
 Some teams own partial or majority stakes in their regional broadcaster.
 Regionally broadcast MLB games are subject to blackouts; games from outside of a viewer's designated market are blacked out to protect the regional team.
+Premium services like MLB.tv and MLB Extra Innings make regionally broadcast, out-of-market games available to viewers for an extra cost.

 Certain national regular season telecasts on ESPN, FS1, and TBS, as well as all MLB Network regular season telecasts, are non-exclusive, and may also air in tandem with telecasts of the game by local broadcasters.
-However, national telecasts of these games may be blacked out in the participating teams' markets to protect the local broadcaster.
+However, national telecasts of these games may be blacked out in the participating teams' markets, to protect the local broadcaster.

+In previous years, postseason coverage was shared between the national and local broadcasters, but starting with the 1984 postseason, all games became exclusive to MLB's national TV partners.